aaronbloomfield/ccc/hws/dappintro/index.md

     - RPC stands for Remote Procedure Call.
 It's a way for one program to call a procedure running in some other program.
 In this case, the client is trying to call the procedure, and the geth node is receiving, and then executing, the procedure call.
 - `--http.corsdomain="https://remix.ethereum.org"`: This allows that particular site to connect to the HTTP-RPC server.
 Normally all sites are blocked for security reasons, so we have to specifically grant permission for individual sites to connect.
     - **NOTE:** if you are using the Remix IDE, you will have to enter some other value instead of `https://remix.ethereum.org`; the pop-up window in Remix (that pop-up window is described below) will tell you what the value is.
 For now, use the the flag as specified here, and know that you will have to make a change to it below; the assignment steps below will tell you when and how.
+    - We do NOT recommend using the `--dev console` flags
 - `--http.api web3,eth,debug,personal,net`: These are the APIs that are made available on the HTTP-RPC server.
 For example, by enabling `eth` (one of the ones listed), then `eth.blockNumber` can be called.
 This is only for the HTTP-RPC server; an attached geth node has access to all the APIs.
 - `--vmdebug`: This records information useful for debugging, which is an option that Remix will allow us to do.
 - `--allow-insecure-unlock`: This will allow us to unlock our `eth.coinbase` account via `personal.unlockAccount()`.
 Normally this is disabled if the HTTP-RPC server is enabled.
 Our particular configuration does not allow any *other* machines to connect to the HTTP-RPC server, and our (fake) ETH is not worth any money, so it is safe enough for us to use for this course.